shaharyarrahmad/shops/packages/pinelab-storefront/README.md

 ## Vendure Server

 The `VendureServer` is used for fetching data from Vendure during static site generation on the server.
+The VendureServer fetches data in bulk and does some preprocessing.